-Optional modules may include specialised translation, Crisis Translation and Information Access.
+Optional modules may include specialised translation, Crisis Translation, and Artificial Intelligence and Information Seeking.

 Students write a dissertation over the course of the summer months.
 Alternatively, they may opt for a three-month work placement in Ireland or abroad.View the current course structure →

 We are the only Irish university to offer a comprehensive postgraduate programme in Translation Technology combined with contemporary theoretical issues in Translation Studies.

 Our programme belons to the prestigious European Masters in Translation (EMT) network initiated by the European Commisision in order to promote a quality brand of translator qualifications.

 Our programme provides a firm grounding in translation technology and in the academic discipline of Translation Studies with a strong practical and professional dimension.

 We work closely with professional bodies (e.g. Irish Translators’ and Interpreters’ Association), international organisations (e.g. EU) and the translation industry to deliver a programme that equips graduates with excellent translation technology skills.